beheh/flaps/README.md

 ### Default violation handler

-The `Wing` object can pass a default violation handler to the flaps.
+The `Flaps` object can pass a default violation handler to the flaps.

 ```php
 $flaps->setDefaultViolationHandler(new CustomViolationHandler);